narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 ---

-# PHASE 14 — SEO Performance Monitoring (Feature Set D)
+# PHASE 14 — Multi-Engine Performance Monitoring (SEO + AEO + Product) (Feature Set D)

+**Updated Scope:**
+While the initial implementation may focus on SEO metrics (traffic, rankings, clicks), the data model and APIs should be designed so they can later incorporate AEO and product-level discovery signals (e.g., AI answer appearance, on-site search performance, product visibility).
+Think of this phase as the foundation for a DEO-wide performance view, not just Google SEO.

 - **Models:** `PageMetric`, `KeywordRank`
 - **Integrations:**